-Garcin-Lévêque Vineyards:Poetry & Wine
+Garcin-Lévêque Vineyards: Poetry & Wine

 A conversation with Hélène Garcin and Patrice Lévêque

 So, to be a superstar among such a celebrated and influential group is something rare.
-Hélène Garcin and Patrice Lévêque own five ultra-premium estates in Bordeaux – nothing short of remarkable.
-Moreover, Vignobles Garcin under the proprietorship of these two has consistently produced high ratings in both good and bad vintages.
+That Hélène Garcin and Patrice Lévêque own three ultra-premium estates in Bordeaux is nothing short of remarkable.
+Moreover, the Garcin family, Vignobles Garcin, owns three additional and highly-regarded estates in the Pessac Leognan appellation of Bordeaux: Château Haut-Bergey and Château Branon.
+Interestingly, Sylviane Garcin’s brother is Daniel Cathiard, owner of Château Smith Haut Lafitte in Martillac.

-A quick look at the five estates:
+A quick look at the three Garcin-Lévêque estates:

 Hélène and Patrice own yet another vineyard in Argentina’s spectacular Mendoza, located within the Luján de Cuyo Appellation – prized for it’s sandy, stony soil.
 Their Bodega Poesia was originally established in 1935, planted with Cabernet Sauvignon and Malbec.
 Since the Garcin-Lévêque acquisition, the wines have received ratings of 94 PT and better from Robert Parker.

-I catch up to Hélène and Patrice at their home in Barde-Haut, overlooking acres and acres of lush vineyards.
-My first question: “How do you manage the viticulture and international sales for six vineyards – especially with one in Argentina?”
+We catch up to Hélène and Patrice at their home in Barde-Haut, overlooking acres and acres of lush vineyards.
+“First question: How do you manage the viticulture and international sales for three Bordeaux vineyards and a fourth in Argentina?”

 “We have a LOT of help,” laughs Hélène.
 “We have a great team of people in both Bordeaux and Mendoza to assist with every phase of the operation.
 And we really do function as a team.
 Everyone is important.
 Also the fact that the seasons are reversed in Argentina from Europe is a huge help.
 We had looked at property in California at one point, but decided that since harvests are at the same time as Bordeaux, there was no way we could manage a U.S. property.
 Argentina works perfectly.
 And really, our schedules are pretty manageable.
 The fall is the only time that’s difficult.
 Harvest is beyond insane!”

 “Because Patrice and I wanted something of our own,” Hélène explains.
-“We own Château Poesia, but we share the other Bordeaux properties with my family, which is great, but we wanted to build something that was exclusively ours.
+We own Château Poesia entirely, but we share the other Bordeaux properties with my family, which is great, but we wanted to build something that was exclusively ours.
 Plus, I felt an immediate connection with Mendoza.
 It reminded me of my childhood home in the French Alps.
 It was a kind of Garden of Eden.
 That’s why I named it Poetry or “Poesia.”

 “We also thought there was a real opportunity in Argentina to develop Bordeaux-style wines that can compete with any of the high-end wines going for thousands of dollars.
 The terroir is excellent and we cellar our Poesia wines, just as we do our French wines.
 They have great complexity and elegant flavor.
 They’ll be wonderful 35 years from now.”

-On a tour of the vineyards, we sample early 2015 vintages from Châteaux Poesia, Clos L’Eglise and Barde-Haut.
-The views from Poesia, high above Saint-Émilion are especially spectacular.
-The buildings are yet to be refurbished, but the swimming pool has been re-done.
+On a tour of the vineyards, our first stop is Poesia.
+The views from high above Saint-Émilion are especially spectacular.
+Here too, the winery and cellars have been completely rebuilt and there’s even a pool.
 “We come up here and relax on weekends,” says Hélène, pointing out a barbecue grill.
 “We have great cookouts!
-Eventually we’ll rebuild completely, but the vineyard was the first priority, obviously.”

-At Château Clos L’Eglise an experiment is under way – one of the batches of juice consists of grapes harvested early and blended with a second batch of late-harvest grapes.
-I find this blend has an incredible depth of flavor.
+In Pomerol, at Château Clos L’Église an experiment is under way – one of the batches of juice consists of grapes harvested early and blended with a second batch of late-harvest grapes.This blend has an incredible depth of flavor.
 Truly impressive for month-old juice.

-Hélène and Patrice are particularly fond of their Clos L’Eglise property.
+Hélène and Patrice are particularly fond of their Clos L’Église property.
 “This terroir has an equilibrium that doesn’t exist anywhere else,” says Patrice.
 “It provides an elegance to the wines that’s unique to this area.”

-I admire the “green” facility at Barde-Haut, which has recently won several awards for architectural design.
+We return to Château Barde-Haut and admire the “green” facility at Barde-Haut, which has recently won several awards for architectural design.
 “Are you moving into biodynamic cultivation for all your wineries?”

 “We don’t use chemicals in any of our vineyards,” says Patrice.
 “But I wouldn’t say we’re biodynamic exactly.
 We till mechanically, although the grapes are picked and sorted by hand.
 In Argentina we were certified as an “organic” vineyard at one point.
 But eventually the certification seemed to be more of a government tax than an actual evaluation, so we didn’t reapply for it.”